YARC-Official/OpenSource/README.md

 # 🛡️ License

-OpenSource itself is licensed under the Unlicense License (completely public domain) - see the [`LICENSE`](../master/LICENSE) file for details.
+OpenSource itself and its assets are completely public domain, however the **trademarks of the brands/games themselves are held by their respective copyright or trademark owners** - see the [`LICENSE`](../master/LICENSE) file for details.

 Credit would be nice, but is definately not required.